TonyTroeff/DHPET/README.md

 ## Event Details

 The seminar _"Demystifying the Hidden Powers of Expression Trees in C#"_ is designed to dive deep into the powerful features of expression trees in C#.
-Within about 1h we covered topics like:
+Within about 1 hour we covered topics like:

 - Overview and use cases
 - Creating expression trees